miriamgrigsby/collision-conjecture-backend/README.md

 ## Motivation

 Mapping satellite trajectories in real-time requires efficient rendering which React was built for using the React Dom.
 Satellites are integral to everyday life so I felt it was important to provide an accurate visualization of where satellites are in relation to your specified location and all around the globe.
-Space Debris is another a growing issue along with global warming that has received increasing publicity because it could lead to [Kessler Syndrome](https://www.nasa.gov/centers/wstf/site_tour/remote_hypervelocity_test_laboratory/micrometeoroid_and_orbital_debris.html).
+Space Debris is a growing issue that has received increasing publicity because it could lead to [Kessler Syndrome](https://www.nasa.gov/centers/wstf/site_tour/remote_hypervelocity_test_laboratory/micrometeoroid_and_orbital_debris.html).

 ![Screenshot](home.png)